Glossary of Financial Terms

 - A measure of productivity.
 It is calculated as non-interest expense divided by total revenue, expressed as a percentage.
-The adjusted efficiency ratio is calculated in the same manner, utilizing adjusted total revenue and non-interest expense.
+The adjusted efficiency ratio is calculated in the same manner, utilizing adjusted revenue and adjusted non-interest expense.

 - Environmental and Social Risk

 - The potential for loss or damage resulting from environmental or social concerns related to BMO or its customers.
 Environmental and social risk is often associated with credit, operational and reputation risk.